Robert-96/resume/README.md

 # resume

-This project is a resume website that showcases my professional experience, education, and skills.
-The website is built using Python and Node.js.
+This project is a resume site that showcases my professional experience, education, and skills.
+The site is built using Python and Node.js.

-You can view my resume at https://resume.dezmereanrobert.com, or you can download a PDF version at https://resume.dezmereanrobert.com/pdf/Dezmerean%20Robert%20-%20Resume.pdf.
+You can view my resume at <https://resume.dezmereanrobert.com>, or you can download a PDF version <https://resume.dezmereanrobert.com/pdf/Dezmerean%20Robert%20-%20Resume.pdf>.

 ![Screenshot](/screenshots/screenshot.png)